zstyblik/grafana.org/source/blog/temp/temp.md

 - Grafana now has a user and developer mailing list.
 [Subscribe here](https://groups.io/org/groupsio/grafana)
 - Graphite 0.9.13-pre1 has been released!
 [Read the release notes](http://graphite.readthedocs.org/en/latest/releases/0_9_13.html).
-- The [Grafana plugins](https://github.com/grafana/grafana-plugins) repository has seen some activity lately with updates for the KairosDB datasource and a basic implementation for an Atlas data source (the Netflix metrics db).
+- The [Grafana plugins](https://github.com/grafana/grafana-plugins) repository has seen some activity lately with updates for the KairosDB datasource and a basic implementation for an Atlas datasource (the Netflix metrics db).